tinymce/tinymce-vue/README.md

 To opt out of using TinyMCE cloud you have to make TinyMCE globally available yourself.
 This can be done either by hosting the `tinymce.min.js` file by youself and adding a script tag to you HTML or, if you are using a module loader, installing TinyMCE with npm.
 For info on how to get TinyMCE working with module loaders check out [this page in the documentation](https://www.tinymce.com/docs/advanced/usage-with-module-loaders/).

+### Issues

+Have you have found an issue with `tinymce-vue` or do you have a feature request?
+Open up an [issue](https://github.com/tinymce/tinymce-vue/issues) and let us know or submit a [pull request](https://github.com/tinymce/tinymce-vue/pulls). *Note: for issues related to TinyMCE please visit the [TinyMCE repository](https://github.com/tinymce/tinymce).*